Roasted Sweet Potato, Carrot, and Turmeric Soup

 - 2-3 TBS Olive Oil

 - 4 C. Water

 - 1 TBS Turmeric

-- For the head of garlic (following Laura in the Kitchen's method mentioned above), cut the entire head in half horizontally.
-Add a bit of olive oil to the exposed halves of garlic with a pinch of salt, and pepper, and place the halves back together.
-Wrap the entire head of garlic in some tinfoil to seal it back up, and place the garlic on the baking sheet with the rest of the veggies.
+To prepare the head of garlic (following Laura in the Kitchen's method mentioned above), cut the entire head in half horizontally.
+Add a bit of olive oil to the exposed halves of garlic.
+Add a pinch of salt and pepper, and place the halves back together.
+Wrap the entire head of garlic in tinfoil to seal it back up.

-- Lastly, add in the juice of half a lemon for a final touch of brightness.
-Check for seasoning.
+Lastly, add in the juice of half a lemon for a final touch of brightness.
+Check and adjust seasoning.

 Feel free to garnish the soup with some fresh parsley, toasted pumpkin seeds, sour cream, cooked chorizo, or whatever you like!